Pågående Coal-Fly-Ash Toxic Chemical Geoengineering.

 The 910th Airlift Wing has formed an Oil Dispersant Working Group, and is working with

-industry and government agencies to test aerial spray methods of controlling major offshore oil
+industry and government agencies to aerial spray methods of controlling major offshore oil

 spills in coastal waters of the United States.
 The unit has six Modular Aerial Spray Systems